Diving in Falmouth

 Diving in Falmouth is extra special because of the town’s unique geography, meaning you can find a superb spot in most tidal and wind conditions.
 That, combined with a plethora of excellent dive sites and facilities, great shore diving and shallow wrecks, make it ideal for experienced and inexperienced divers alike.

 Swanpool Beach – The beach is sandy so follow the reefs round to the right (or left.)
 A nice spot for a night dive.
-Good snorkelling and excellent shallow shore dive (0-7m) Not suitable for large groups of divers
+Good snorkelling and excellent shallow shore dive (0-7m) Suitable for large groups of divers.

 Gyllyngvase Beach – good snorkelling, easy shore diving.
 Following the reef out to see remains of the “Ponus”, an oil tanker that ran aground in 1916.

-Castle Beach – a superb shallow dive and snorkelling site.
-20m south of the low tide mark can be found the remains of a WW1 U-Boat, now in two sections.
-The site makes a fine spot for a social night dive but is not suitable for large groups of divers at any time.
-Maximum depth 8m.
+Castle Beach – a superb shallow dive and snorkelling site at which you can find the remains of a WW1 U-Boat, the UC-92.
+The site makes a fine spot for a social night dive and can accommodate large groups (up to 20).